psilospore/lexi-lambda.github.io/_src/posts/2019-11-05-parse-don-t-validate.md

 parseNonEmpty [] = throwIO $ userError "list cannot be empty"
 ```

 These two functions are nearly identical: they check if the provided list is empty, and if it is, they abort the program with an error message.
-The difference lies entirely in the return type: `validateNonEmpty` always returns `()`, the type that contains no information, but `parseNonEmpty` returns `NonEmpty a`, a refinement of the input type that preserves the knowledge gained in the type system.
+The difference lies entirely in the return type: `validateNonEmpty` always returns `void`, the type that contains no information, but `parseNonEmpty` returns `NonEmptyArray<a>`, a refinement of the input type that preserves the knowledge gained in the type system.
 Both of these functions check the same thing, but `parseNonEmpty` gives the caller access to the information it learned, while `validateNonEmpty` just throws it away.

 These two functions elegantly illustrate two different perspectives on the role of a static type system: `validateNonEmpty` obeys the typechecker well enough, but only `parseNonEmpty` takes full advantage of it.
 If you see why `parseNonEmpty` is preferable, you understand what I mean by the mantra “parse, don’t validate.”
 Still, perhaps you are skeptical of `parseNonEmpty`’s name.
 Is it really *parsing* anything, or is it merely validating its input and returning a result?
 While the precise definition of what it means to parse or validate something is debatable, I believe `parseNonEmpty` is a bona-fide parser (albeit a particularly simple one).